Skip to main content

 200 Marks in NEET — Private Medical College Fees & Minimum-Score Reality

-"Can I get MBBS with 200 marks, and what are the private medical college fees?" is the single most-asked low-score question.
-With ~200 marks (assuming you have crossed the qualifying percentile), the realistic routes are entry-tier state-private colleges, Lower-tier Deemed Universities via MCC, or NMC-recognised MBBS abroad.
+"Can I get MBBS with 200 marks, and what are the private medical college fees?" is the single most-asked low-score question — closely followed by "which college can I get with 200 marks in NEET?".
+With ~200 marks (assuming you have crossed the qualifying percentile), the realistic routes are entry-tier state-private colleges (Katihar or Mata Gujri in Bihar), Deemed Universities via MCC (DY Patil, Santosh — usually mop-up/stray rounds), or NMC-recognised MBBS abroad.
 Indicative fee bands already detailed on this page:

-The minimum NEET score for MBBS is the qualifying cutoff itself (50th percentile for General, 40th for SC/ST/OBC) — below that no MBBS seat is legal anywhere.
+The minimum NEET score for MBBS is the qualifying cutoff itself — in NEET 2026 that is 213 marks for General/EWS (50th percentile) and 177 marks for OBC/SC/ST (40th percentile), per the NTA result declared 16 July 2026; below that no MBBS seat is legal anywhere.
 Fees and cutoffs change every cycle, so always confirm the exact current figure on the official college and mcc.nic.in notification before paying any deposit.
 A detailed fee tracker is in our Deemed University Fee Tracker 2026.

 300 Marks in NEET 2026: Can I Get MBBS?